COVID-19 tests are part of the arsenal available to fight the pandemic. Using them properly can save lives!

 Rapid (antigenic) tests

 The main advantages of rapid tests are that they are easy to use and provide a result in less than an hour.
 However, they are less sensitive than PCR tests: their ability to detect small amounts of virus is lower.
-A positive result must be confirmed by a second laboratory test.

 Some relevant information